FluidTYPO3/documentation/QuickstartGuidePart.md

 We implement a page template named _Foo_.
 To 'connect' template and layout they are equally named ``Foo.html`` and both declare ``<f:layout name="Foo"/>``.

-> The div containers' only purpose is to (link: http://buzz.typo3.org/teams/extbase/article/howto-autocompletion-for-fluid-in-phpstorm/ text: enable code completion in your favorite IDE) and will not be output.
+> The div containers' only purpose is to [enable code completion in your favorite IDE](http://buzz.typo3.org/teams/extbase/article/howto-autocompletion-for-fluid-in-phpstorm) and will not be output.

 The layout contains some simple HTML structure with two content areas and the outer div container's CSS class is controlled by a Fluid variable ``{settings.pageClass}``.
 The variable is prefixed ``settings.`` which is not required by configuration but very useful.
 This will become clear at a later stage.